elliott-debenetti/ENGG680_2025_Fall/Lab_Assignment1/README.md

-## Assignment 1: Using Git and Python for Collaborative Coding in Google Colab & Least Square Application
+## Assignment 1: Using Git and Python for Collaborative Coding in Google Colab & Least Squares Application

 ### Description